-If you believe a loved one is being abused or neglected in a nursing home facility, take action now.
-Report the mistreatment and reach out to a lawyer to understand your family’s rights.
-Filing a claim helps protect your loved one and prevent future abuse.
+If you believe a loved one is being abused or neglected in one of these facilities, report the mistreatment as soon as possible.
+Filing a claim helps protect your loved one and can prevent future abuse.

-Sending a loved one to a nursing home is a difficult decision.
+Sending a loved one to a nursing home can be a difficult experience.
 It is even more difficult when they suffer pain, neglect, or abuse at the nursing home you carefully selected for them.
 If you want to learn more about what to look for when selecting a nursing home; how to detect signs of injury, abuse, or neglect; or take legal action against a nursing home, this book is for you.

 If nursing home residents spend most of their time in a bed or chair, without being moved by a nursing home attendant, bedsores can develop on their hips, feet, joints, and back-- wherever bones press against fragile skin.
 If left untreated, bedsores can cause infection, hospitalization, and even death.